m-sezgin/ml-portfolio/revised-piece/README.md

 The data we're using already has its categorical variables stored as numbers instead of strings, so although we need to convert it to a numpy array, we won't have to modify the data itself.
-But if this is not the case with your data and you would like to perform cross-validation on it, feel free to use the function outlined below.
+But if this is not the case with your data and you would like to perform cross-validation on it, read on for instructions on how to do so.

 The linear regression function we'll be using in our cross-validation needs the data we're using to be in the form of a numpy array, which